GraphQL-Training/lightweight-graphql-react/slides.md

 --

-can easily fetch data from GraphQL:
+### ... can easily fetch data from GraphQL:

 ```js
 export default withGraphQLResult(`{ currentUser { name } }`)(Header)
 ```

+---
+class: has-code

+### Which is great because:

+#### 👍 Co-locating the data requirements with the component makes maintenance easier.

 --

-👍 Co-locating the data requirements with the component makes maintenance easier.

---
+### But not so great because:

-👎 But a network fetch for every component displayed is hugely inefficient!
+#### 👎 A network fetch for every component displayed is hugely inefficient!

 ---
-class: blue center middle
+class:  chapter-title center middle

 # Step 3: Fragments

 ---

+class: bg-white

 ## Fragments

-Shared pieces of query logic that can be composed.
+#### Shared pieces of query logic that can be composed.

 --

-Each component can have fragments; root component combines the relevant fragments together to form the GraphQL query.
+#### Each component can have fragments; root component combines the relevant fragments together to form the GraphQL query.

 --

-GraphQL will request the minimum information required to satisfy all specified fragments.
+#### GraphQL will request the minimum information required to satisfy all specified fragments.

 ???